jhpyle/docassemble/_docs/config.md

 the web server, but should not be readable by other users of the system because it may contain sensitive information, such as Google and Facebook API keys.

-# <a name="admin full width"></a>Wide-screen appearance of administrative screens

-By default, **docassemble** uses the [Bootstrap] `container` class for administrative screens, which is responsive but fixed-width at particular breakpoints.
-If you want to use the [Bootstrap] `container-fluid` class instead, set:

-{% highlight yaml %}
-admin full width: True
-{% endhighlight %}

-This will result in full width screens.

-# <a name="wrap lines in playground"></a>Line wrapping in the Playground

-By default, the editor in the Playground will wrap long lines.
-To see whether a line is wrapped, you can look at the line number.
-To turn off line wrapping, set:

-{% highlight yaml %}
-wrap lines in playground: False
-{% endhighlight %}

-# <a name="allow embedding"></a>Allowing interviews to be embedded in another site

-By default, cookies will be sent with the [SameSite] flag set to `Lax`, so that cookies will not work if the address in the location bar does not match the address of the **docassemble** server.
-This will prevent the embedding of a **docassemble** interview in a third-party site.
-To enable embedding, set `allow embedding` to `True`.

-{% highlight yaml %}
-allow embedding: True
-{% endhighlight %}

-If `allow embedding` is `True`, cookies will be sent with the [SameSite] flag set to `'None'`.
-If `allow embedding` is `False`, the cookies will be sent with the [SameSite] flag set to `'Strict'`.
-If `allow embedding` is set to `'Lax'`, the cookies will be sent with the [SameSite] flag set to `'Lax'`.
-The default is `'Lax'`.

-# <a name="pagination limit"></a>Pagination limit

-The [API]({{ site.baseurl }}/docs/api.html), the [My Interviews] page, and the [user list] page employ pagination when providing a long list of items.
-By default, 100 items are returned per page.
-This number can be changed to a number between 2 and 1000 using the `pagination limit` directive.

-{% highlight yaml %}
-pagination limit: 50
-{% endhighlight %}

 [SameSite]: https://www.chromestatus.com/feature/5088147346030592
 [VoiceRSS]: http://www.voicerss.org/